Rajasree04/DevOps_Assignment/README.md

-CHangs made to trigger jenkins
+New CHangs made to trigger jenkins from GitHub